railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_install_functionality.rst

 .. tip::  Technical Guide

-	If you select a module in any of the module lists by clicking on a module line and then on Technical Guide at the top right of the window, Open ERP produces a technical report on that module.
+	If you select a module in any of the module lists by clicking on a module line and then on :guilabel:`Technical Guide` at the top right of the window, Open ERP produces a technical report on that module.
 It's helpful only if the module is installed, so the menu :menuselection:`Administration --> Modules Management --> Installed Modules` produces the most fruitful list.

 	This report comprises a list of all the objects and all the fields along with their descriptions.
 The report adapts to your system and reflects any modifications you've made and all the other modules you've installed.

 Click :guilabel:`Apply Upgrades` then :guilabel:`Start Upgrades`  on the :guilabel:`System Upgrade` form that appears.
 Close the window when the operation has completed.
 Return to the main menu you'll see the new menu :menuselection:`Products` has become available.

 .. tip::  Refreshing the menu in the GTK client